julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 ### A Tree That Guards Both Ways

-These names reveal not contradiction, but dual function.

 Rowan guarded against harmful magic while empowering rightful magic.

 It did not reject witchcraft itself: it rejected malice, intrusion, and imbalance.

 It was never merely a barrier.

-It was a sentinel, rooted in the liminal earth, watching the boundary between the household and whatever moved in the dark beyond the gate.
+It was a sentinel, rooted in the liminal earth, **watching the boundary between the household and whatever moved in the dark** beyond the gate.

 But rowan did not stand alone.
 Across Europe and beyond, households developed an entire system of green protection: plants placed not for beauty or harvest, but for the older purpose of holding the line.
 For more on this, see: